M. A. G. Osmani: British Indian Army (1941–1947)

 Osmani was promoted to the ranks of war-substantive lieutenant and temporary captain on 17 February 1941.
 He received a battlefield promotion to acting major on 23 February 1942, with further promotions to war-substantive captain (temporary major) on 23 May.
 Between 1941 and 1945, he held the posts of platoon commander, battalion adjutant, company 2IC and battalion commander.
 From November 1944 to February 1945, Osmani was a grade-two general staff officer at his formation headquarters, completing the Senior Officers Course after the war.

-He was attached to British Indian Army HQ Bihar and Orissa Area from May to July 1946.
+He was attached to British Indian Army HQ Bihar and Odisha Area from May to July 1946.
 On 13 July 1946, Osmani was granted a regular commission in the British Indian Army, with a promotion to substantive captain on 5 October 1946.
 He subsequently completed the Senior Officers Course in February 1947, and was promoted to local lieutenant colonel.
 He was posted to British Indian Army GHQ in Simla in the Quartermaster General and Ordnance Branches until August 1947.
 From August to 6 October 1947 he served as GSO-2 at the HQ of Claude Auchinleck in New Delhi.
 Although Osmani had passed the Indian Civil Service examination, he declined a foreign-service position in 1947 to remain with the Pakistan Army.
 He witnessed the end of the British Indian Army, representing Pakistan during the division of army assets between India and Pakistan.